Skip to content

 2. submission to or rejection of such conduct by an individual is used as the basis for an employment or academic decision affecting such individual; or

-Sexual harassment does not need to be severe or pervasive to violate this Policy.
-It can be any harassing behavior that rises above a petty slight or trivial inconvenience when viewed from the standpoint of a reasonable person in the same Protected Class who has been subject to harassment or discrimination.
+Sexual harassment can violate this Policy when it rises above a petty slight or trivial inconvenience from the standpoint of a reasonable person in the same Protected Characteristic who has been subject to Harassment or Discrimination.
 Each instance of harassment is unique to those experiencing it, and there is no single boundary between petty slights or trivial inconveniences and harassing behavior.
-Behavior where an employee or covered individual is treated worse to a degree that is more severe than a petty slight or trivial inconvenience because of gender, sexual orientation, self-identified or perceived sex, gender expression, gender identity, or the status of being transgender is considered a violation of this Policy.
+This Policy is violated when an employee or Covered Individual is treated worse to a degree that is more severe than a petty slight or trivial inconvenience because of gender, sexual orientation, self-identified or perceived sex, gender expression, gender identity or the status of being transgender.[5]

 Sexual assault